nosey-dewdrop/nosey-dewdrop/README.md

 - **rabadon** - infrastructure that takes routing off the builder so system design stays in focus.
 - **braindot** - personal branding infrastructure.
 - **age-wiz** - age guessing from an image, my own little model. python

+### b2b orders in progress.
+since i have no internships "arrenged" by my family, i create, find and fight for my own jobs. so, i am not a "pet" of someone. projects i do are for real, for business. not to brag on my cv. :=)
+- **management for a clinic**
+- **website for a clinic**
+- **bookstore**
+- **coffeestore**

+### some wrappers i've made for fun:
+- **kisalafinuzunu** - turkish word game, denizde kum bende laf. typescript. [kisalafinuzunu.noseydewdrop.com](https://kisalafinuzunu.noseydewdrop.com)
+- **seviyorsevmiyor** - reads the subtext of a chat, tone and who wants it more. on device model. [seviyorsevmiyor.noseydewdrop.com](https://seviyorsevmiyor.noseydewdrop.com)
+- **calicocat** - 870+ exercises as a wall of colored words by body region, offline. javascript. [calicocat.noseydewdrop.com](https://calicocat.noseydewdrop.com)
+- **missingsemicolon** - english tech interview practice, 33 sourced topics. typescript. [missingsemicolon.noseydewdrop.com](https://missingsemicolon.noseydewdrop.com)
+- **linc-matik** - mental martial art practice. python, ai. [lincmatik.noseydewdrop.com](https://lincmatik.noseydewdrop.com)
+- **msducky** - a doctor's site, region of the day so patients keep moving. i made it for my mom. html. [msducky.noseydewdrop.com](https://msducky.noseydewdrop.com)
+- **shortstorylong** - english impromptu speaking practice. typescript. [shortstorylong.noseydewdrop.com](https://shortstorylong.noseydewdrop.com)

 ### data analysis from strangers
 - **eksi_analyzer** - eksisozluk profile analysis, writing style, top words, active hours. python